 The Oregon Health

-Authority, Addictions and Mental Health Division is developing a strategic plan for the behavioral health system.
+Authority, Addictions and Mental Health Division has developed a strategic plan for the behavioral health system.

 The goal is to create a shared vision for building and expanding an integrated,

 coordinated and culturally competent behavioral health system that provides

 better health, better care and lower cost for all Oregonians.
 The behavioral health

 system, both addiction and mental health services, is an essential part of